The latest campus comings and goings

 RECEIVED By the Edmund S. Muskie Archives and Special Collections Library, the Elizabeth B. Mason Major Project Award for excellence in an oral history project.
 The national Oral History Association gave the award for the Muskie Oral History Project, comprising some 400 interviews with people connected with the late alum of ’36, U.S. senator, and secretary of state.

 RELOCATED Some 20 of the 100 mallard ducks that bring joy, annoyance, and other natural products to Lake Andrews.
-Physical Plant co-director Dan Nein reports that the population had grown into a nuisance, prompting a trapping-relocation effort by a U.S. Department of Agriculture wildlife biologist.
+Facility Services co-director Dan Nein reports that the population had grown into a nuisance, prompting a trapping-relocation effort by a U.S. Department of Agriculture wildlife biologist.
 The attempt fell short of expectations.
 “We underestimated their uncanny ability to avoid the trap,” says Nein.
 “We were dealing with highly educated Bates mallards.”
 They’ll try again in the spring.

 PUBLISHED The eighth edition of Environmental & Natural Resource Economics, a textbook bringing a policy orientation to the field, by Associate Professor of Economics Lynne Lewis and Colby economist Tom Tietenberg (Addison Wesley); the third edition of The Experience of Buddhism: Sources and Interpretation, an anthology of texts reflecting myriad dimensions of Buddhism, by Dana Professor of Religion John Strong (Wadsworth Publishing); and With Naked Foot, a collection of poetry exploring change and unsteadiness in the emotional wilderness, by Assistant Professor of Environmental Studies Jonathan Skinner (Little Scratchpad Editions).